 Based in Oakland, CA, the Ella Baker Center advances racial and economic justice to ensure dignity and opportunity for low income people and people of color.
-As we navigate the uncertainty and adversity of the COVID-19 pandemic, the Ella Baker Center has been fighting for legislation to ensure the safety of our community.
-We are grateful for the incredible work put in by folks incarcerated who are impacted by these policies, loved ones, and our allies.
+We are grateful for the incredible work put in by people who are currently and formerly incarcerated, loved ones, and our allies who are impacted by these policies.

 At EBC, we are driven by our vision for Truth and Reinvestment: acknowledging how “tough on crime” laws, segregation, disenfranchisement, and racial profiling have harmed Black and Brown communities, and advancing policies that reinvest in the resources our communities need to thrive.
 Our strength lies in our community and people power – people like you, who care and are willing to move our work forward.
 Our policy strategies are informed by directly impacted folks in order to make necessary and effective change.

-• AB 544 (Bryan) Voting Options for Incarcerated Californians Expanded – VOICE Act: This bill will create a pilot program through the Secretary of State’s office to provide grants to 3 counties to improve voter participation in their local jails.
-This bill is headed to the Senate with bipartisan support.
+- AB 544 (Bryan) Voting Options for Incarcerated Californians Expanded – VOICE Act: This bill will create a pilot program through the Secretary of State’s office to provide grants to 3 counties to improve voter participation in their local jails.

 2023-2024 California Bill Proposals that EBC Supports